Wimberley Water Supply Corporation

 Wimberley WSC Best Management Practices

-The Corporation will notify customers of water use restriction in effect.
+The Corporation will eliminate flushing operations except to meet public health requirements.
+The corporation will notify customers of water use restrictions in effect.

 Customer Water Use Restrictions for Demand Reduction